Cedar (CDR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cedar Historical Price

-According to the latest data gathered on Cedar live price page, the current price of Cedar is 0.01897148USD.
-The circulating supply of Cedar(CDR) is 1.00B CDR , giving it a market capitalization of $18.91M.
+According to the latest data gathered on Cedar live price page, the current price of Cedar is 0.01887858USD.
+The circulating supply of Cedar(CDR) is 1.00B CDR , giving it a market capitalization of $18.89M.

 - 30 Days0.00%$ --$ 0.019803$ 0.015753